avaframe/AvaFrame/docs/moduleAna1Tests.rst

 getSimiSolParameters
 ~~~~~~~~~~~~~~~~~~~~~

-Function that transforms the f, g transformed variables back to flow depth and
+Function that transforms the f, g variables back to flow depth and
 velocity in real time and space.

 Plotting routine